-The National Eligibility Entrance Test (NEET) will be conducted on May 5, 2019.
-Now the time exam of is coming closer by every passing day.
-So it is important to formulate the preparation strategy for the aspiring students.
-Around 13 lakh aspirants are expected to take the offline entrance exam.
+The National Eligibility Entrance Test (NEET) is a yearly entrance examination conducted for admission of candidates in medical and dental colleges across the country barring AIIMS and JIPMER campuses.
 With the change of conducting authority from CBSE to National Testing Agency (NTA), a certain amount of nervousness is expected among the candidates.
 To ease their difficulties we have given some preparation tips to the students which will be helpful for them in this crucial time.

 Clear the Basics